apache/trafficserver/doc/developer-guide/introduction/header-file-structure.en.rst

    data structures either directly or operationally.
 This is linked in to the ``traffic_server`` binary therefore has no explicit linkage when used in the core.

+"iocore"
+   Headers for I/O related core libraries.
+Theses can only be used inside |TS| itself.

+"mgmt"
+   Header files for JSONRPC server/management and tools.

 "api"
    Plugin API internal header files.
 These are header files for the internal ``tsapicore`` library (see below).
 Theses can only be used inside |TS| itself.